Copra: Aflatoxin susceptibility

 Copra is highly susceptible to the growth of molds and their production of aflatoxins if not dried properly.
 Aflatoxins can be highly toxic, and are among the most potent known natural carcinogens, particularly affecting the liver.
-Aflatoxins in copra cake, fed to animals, can be passed on in milk or meat, leading to human illnesses.
+Aflatoxins in copra cake, fed to animals, can be passed on to milk or meat from livestock, leading to human illnesses.

 Animal feed

 Copra meal is used as fodder for horses and cattle.
 Its high oil and protein levels are fattening for stock.
 The protein in copra meal has been heat treated and provides a source of high-quality protein for cattle, sheep and deer, because it does not break down in the rumen.

 Coconut oil can be extracted using either mechanical expellers or solvents (hexane).
 Mechanically expelled copra meal is of higher feeding value, because it contains typically 8–12% oil, whereas the solvent-extracted copra meal contains only 2–4% oil.
-Premium quality copra meal can also contain 20–22% crude protein, and <20ppb aflatoxin.
+Premium quality copra meal can also contain 20–22% crude protein, and < 20ppb aflatoxin.

-High-quality copra meal contains <12% non-structural carbohydrate (NSC), which makes it well suited for feeding to horses that are prone to ulcers, insulin resistance, colic, tying up, and acidosis.
+High-quality copra meal contains < 12% non-structural carbohydrate (NSC), which makes it well suited for feeding to horses that are prone to ulcers, insulin resistance, colic, tying up, and acidosis.